XorTroll/uLaunch/cur-changelog.md

 - New main menu SFX was added: `MenuIncrement.wav` and `MenuDecrement.wav`

+- Now, a version of the default theme with DSi/Wii/3DS BGM/SFX will be included in the release!
+You can now download it and experience the default theme in a more immersive way ;)

 ### Default theme

 - The main menu top part was reorganized to show game titles in a more convenient way